mappable-world/mappable-cartesian-projection/README.md

 ### Usage without npm

-You can use CDN with module loading handler in JS API on your page.
+You can use some CDN with `mappable.import` JS API module loading handler on your page:

-You can use `mappable.import`:

 ```js
 const pkg = await mappable.import('@mappable-world/mappable-cartesian-projection');